Art of the Start: Turning Ideas into High-Growth Businesses Premium class

 Here’s a hint: those who set out to make meaning are much more likely to succeed than those who set out to make money.
 As a former Chief Evangelist of Apple, I know firsthand how building a company on a strong meaning—democratizing personal computing—can lead to amazing success.
 If you have an idea for a business that you think will make the world a better place, this class will help you organize your thoughts and make it happen . . . right from the start.

-Through exclusive video lessons and tactical exercises, Bill and I will guide you toward a successful start for your business.
-We'll cover:
+Through exclusive video lessons and tactical exercises, we'll cover: